-Power and Sensing Current transformers are provided inside the switchgear tank for each set of three single- pole fault interrupters or each three-pole fault interrupter.
-These current transformers provide primary current sensing ranging from 50 to 12,500 amperes (100 to 25,000 amperes for 900-ampere and 1200-ampere models).
-Vista UDS rated above 12.5 kA short circuit will respond to fault currents above 12.5 kA, but the event log will only record that a fault above 12.5 kA has occurred (or 25 kA for 900-ampere and 1200-ampere models).
+Power and Sensing

+Current transformers are provided for each three-pole fault interrupter.
+These current transformers provide primary current sensing ranging from 50 to 12,500 amperes.
+S&C Vista SD Underground Distribution Switchgear rated above 12.5 kA short circuit will respond to fault currents above 12.5 kA, but the event log will only record that a fault above 12.5 kA has occurred.
 The overcurrent control is capable of sensing and responding to both phase overcurrents and ground overcurrents.

-The power derived from the current transformers is used to operate the control and to charge the trip capacitors which discharge into magnetic latching solenoids to trip the fault interrupters during a fault.
+The power derived from the current transformers is used to operate the control and to charge the trip capacitors that discharge into magnetic latching solenoids to trip the fault interrupters during a fault.
 No external power is required for operation of the control in the field.

+Time-Current Characteristics

-Time-Current Characteristics The overcurrent control features time-current characteristic (TCC) curves consisting of phase-overcurrent curves and ground-overcurrent curves.
-The families of curves are included as follows: • S&C Standard Speed curves (for use in place of conventional "E" rated power fuses. • S&C "K" Speed curves (for use in place of conventional "K" rated power fuses). • Tap Fault Interrupter curves. • Main Fault Interrupter curves. • ANSI U.S. and IEC curves per IEEE Standard C37.112-1996 U1, U2, U3, U4, U5, C1, C2, C3, C4, and C5.
-The tap and main fault-interrupter TCC curves can be customized into hundreds of different curves using a variety of instantaneous-pickup settings (discrete choices from 0.2 kA through 6 kA), and definite-time delay settings (discrete choices from 32 ms through 128 ms).
+The overcurrent control features time-current characteristic (TCC) curves consisting of phase-overcurrent curves and ground-overcurrent curves.
+The families of curves are included as follows:

+- S&C standard speed curves (for use in place of conventional "E" rated power fuses - S&C "K" speed curves (for use in place of conventional "K" rated power fuses) - Tap fault interrupter curves - Main fault interrupter curves - ANSI U.S. and IEC curves per IEEE Standard C37.112-1996 U1, U2, U3, U4, U5, C1, C2, C3, C4, and C5

+The tap and main fault-interrupter TCC curves can be customized into hundreds of different curves using a variety of instantaneous-pickup settings (discrete choices from 0.2 kA through 6 kA) and definite-time delay settings (discrete choices from 32 ms through 128 ms).
 For even more specialized shapes, an instantaneous-pickup setting can be combined with a definite-time delay setting.
+The minimum total clearing time-from initiation of the fault to total clearing-is 40 milliseconds.▲

+Settings

-The minimum total clearing time-from initiation of the fault to total clearing-is 40 milliseconds.
-Settings (See Appendix E for a complete list of settings) The overcurrent control has a phase-overcurrent pickup setting and an independent ground-overcurrent pickup setting for each set of three single-pole fault interrupters or each three-pole fault interrupter. go) The input parameters for both the phase- and ground-overcurrent curves include minimum pickup levels, instantaneous-pickup levels, and definite-time delays.
+(See Appendix E for a complete list of settings)

+The overcurrent control has a phase-overcurrent pickup setting and an independent ground-overcurrent pickup setting for each three-pole fault interrupter.

+The input parameters for both the phase- and ground-overcurrent curves include minimum pickup levels, instantaneous-pickup levels, and definite-time delays.
 Phase-overcurrent pickup settings and ground-overcurrent pickup settings are made independently.
-If desired, the ground-overcurrent curve and the instantaneous- pickup and definite-time-delay attributes can be disabled.
+If desired, the ground-overcurrent curve and the instantaneous-pickup and definite-time-delay attributes can be disabled.
 When E-speed or K-speed curves are selected, the ground-overcurrent pickup setting is disabled as are the instantaneous-pickup and definite-time-delay attributes.
-An example of how to select set- tings for the overcurrent control is shown in Appendix D. A choice of 50- or 60-hertz operation are also offered.
-For single-pole fault interrupters, a choice of single-pole or three-pole trip is also offered (single-pole tripping is not possible with three-pole fault interrupters).
+An example of how to select settings for the overcurrent control is shown in Appendix D.

+A choice of 50- or 60-hertz operation is also offered.

-▲ The definite-time delay setting will override the instantaneous setting when the definite-time delay setting is activated before the instantaneous setting.
+[▲] The definite-time delay setting will override the instantaneous setting when the definite-time delay setting is activated before the instantaneous setting.

+Event Recording

-Event Recording The overcurrent control features an internal event recorder that captures the last twelve fault operations for each fault interrupter.
-The event log indicates which poles have experienced a fault, the magnitude of the fault, and whether or not a ground overcurrent was involved.
+The overcurrent control features an internal event recorder that captures the last 12 fault operations for each fault interrupter.
+The event log indicates which poles have experienced a fault, the magnitude of the fault, and whether a ground overcurrent was involved.
 This information can be accessed via a personal computer connected to the data port of the control.

+Self Testing

-Self Testing Whenever the overcurrent control is powered up-and then periodically thereaf- ter-it automatically goes through a self-test procedure to test vital subsystems and ensure proper operation.
-The control checks the trip capacitors, power-supply volt- age, RAM, EEPROM, integrity of the data, and voltage control.
+Whenever the overcurrent control is powered up-and then periodically thereafter-it automatically goes through a self-test procedure to test vital subsystems and ensure proper operation.
+The control checks the trip capacitors, power-supply voltage, RAM, EEPROM, integrity of the data, and voltage control.
 It then flags whatever fails the self-test.
-Single-Pole or Three-Pole Tripping Three-pole fault interrupters are factory-programmed for three-pole tripping.
-This setting should not be changed since single-pole tripping is not possible with three-pole fault interrupters.
-However, when used with single-pole fault interrupters, the overcurrent control can be programmed for either single-pole or three-pole tripping of the fault interrupters.
-Single-pole tripping operation is when the control trips only those fault interrupters on the phases that have experienced a fault.
-When set for single-pole tripping operation, the control will not trip the fault interrupters in response to a ground fault, but will respond to a phase overcurrent-whether or not it involves ground.
-Three-pole tripping operation is when the control trips all three fault interrupters regardless of which phase has experienced a fault.
-For three-pole tripping operation, a ground-fault setting is available and the control will operate the fault interrupters in response to a ground overcurrent.